MagnusVV/the-useless-Magnus/README.md

 Tested by the following people:

-1. Jane Doe
+1. Johanna Pihl
-2. John Doe
+2. Axel Enghamre